A mammogram is a low-dose X-ray examination of the breast tissue. Mammograms

-A new, FDA-approved imaging modality available at Hoag Breast Center in
+A new, FDA-approved imaging modality available at various Hoag locations

-Center-Woodbridge) is Digital Breast Tomosynthesis (DBT), or 3D Mammography.
+is Digital Breast Tomosynthesis (DBT), or 3D Mammography.
+Recent trials

-Recent trials have shown Tomosynthesis to be a more accurate method for
+have shown Tomosynthesis to be a more accurate method for detecting early

-detecting early breast cancers in women with radiographically dense breast
+breast cancers in women with radiographically dense breast tissue compared

-tissue compared to traditional 2D mammography alone.
-Tomosynthesis captures
+to traditional 2D mammography alone.
+Tomosynthesis captures 15 digital

-15 digital “projection” images as it arcs over the breast,
+“projection” images as it arcs over the breast, during a short

-during a short four-second scan.
-These images are then digitally reconstructed
+four-second scan.
+These images are then digitally reconstructed into a

-into a series of high-resolution one millimeter slices that can be reviewed
+series of high-resolution one millimeter slices that can be reviewed individually

-individually or played back in a cine loop.
-At Hoag, Tomosynthesis does
+or played back in a cine loop.
+At Hoag, Tomosynthesis does not cost more

-not cost more than a traditional mammogram and requires a prescription
+than a traditional mammogram and requires a prescription from your physician.